|This article is incomplete.

 Dominica is an independent country with English as national language.
 Many people talk a French-based patois among themselves but switch to English when speaking to you unless they assume you are local.
 Dominica is part of CARICOM, a Caribbean economic organization, and uses the Eastern Caribbean Dollar (XCD) which is tied to the US dollar with an exchange rate of 2.67.
 You can use US$ cash in many local shops, but naturally will pay a penalty in the form of unfavorable exchange rate.

-Main Airlines visiting the island are American Eagle (flights from San Juan, Puerto Rico) and LIAT (connecting to Antigua and several other Caribbean islands).
+Main Airline visiting the island is LIAT (connecting to Antigua and several other Caribbean islands).
 Most flights arrive in Melville Hall Airport, but with LIAT, there is always the off chance that you would arrive in Canefield at the opposite side of the island.
-There is currently no night-landing equipment in Dominica, which limits the connections available.
+Night-landing has been possible in Dominica, but with the effects of recent hurricane Maria, it is unknown if and when it will be reestablished.